sentenial/developer-docs/pages/prodNuapay/np_createaccount.md

 ## API Details

 The Create Account request allows you to generate a new Nuapay account.

 * You may create a current account or (optionally and depending on your merchant configuration) a sub-account.
 * EUR and GBP accounts are supported.

 {% include important.html content="It is possible to generate a Master or a Sub-Account.
 Note that sub-accounts may only be used for processing Credit Transfer payments.
 Note too that your merchant must be configured by Nuapay Client Services team to allow you to create a sub-account.
 For more information please contact your Account Manager." %}

+{% include idempotency.html %}

 ## EUR Account Creation